 - Annual research and teaching supplement of $1,200 (years 1–2) and $1,500 (years 3–5)

 Funding consists of 50%-time teaching and/or research assistantships that involve approximately 20 hours of work per week.
 These assistantships qualify students for tuition waivers and health insurance benefits.

 Research and Teaching Supplement

 Each student receives $1,200–1,500 per year in a Research and Teaching Supplement (RATS) account to help defray the costs of research- and teaching-related expenses, such as paying subjects, purchasing software and datasets for research, and travel associated with presentations.

-All PhD students are eligible for the University graduate assistant health and dental insurance plan.
-We pay the full cost for student insurance which is estimated at $4,000 annually.
-Reduced-cost health insurance is also available for spouses and dependents.
+All PhD students are eligible for the University's Graduate Assistant Health Plan.
+The program covers the full cost for student insurance premiums, approximately $4,500 annually.
+Reduced-cost health insurance is also available for spouses and dependents (paid by student).

-All student fees are paid by the program and amount to approximately $2,300 domestic or $2,600 international annually.
+All student fees are paid by the program and amount to approximately $2,800 annually.